CodersRealm/AmqpClient/README.md

 *Disclaimer: The software is provided "AS IS", without warranty of any kind.
 Licensor shall not be liable for any damages arising out of the use or inability to use this product.*

 **Happy Messaging!** 🚀

-[^1]: Not all AMQPClient features are supported by all message brokers.